gumlet/wordpress-video-plugin/readme.txt

 Gumlet Video plugin is free to use.
 However, to use the dynamic watermark on your videos, you would need a Business plan.
 Learn more about plans [here](https://www.gumlet.com/pricing/?tab=video)

 == Changelog ==

+= 1.1 =
+* Added support for user level analytics
+* Fixed bug for non-logged in user for dynamic watermark

 = 1.0 =
 * First plugin version